Maputo Elephant Reserve, Moçambique - Things to Do in Maputo Elephant Reserve

 Cultural Village Visits

-Engage with local communities living around the reserve to learn about traditional lifestyles, conservation partnerships, and cultural practices.
-These visits provide insight into how local people coexist with wildlife and contribute to conservation efforts.
-Experience traditional crafts, music, and storytelling while supporting community-based tourism initiatives.
+Interact with local Machangulo Peninsula communities to learn about traditional lifestyles, fishing practices, and local crafts.
+These cultural exchanges provide insight into how local people coexist with wildlife and contribute to conservation efforts through community-based tourism initiatives.

 Getting There